Hardeep Pandhal: Exhibitions, awards and projects

 Recent groups shows include Is This Tomorrow?, Whitechapel Gallery, London, 2019; Transparency, Edinburgh Printmakers, 2019; Jarman Award Show, UK Tour, 2018; Songs for Sabotage, New Museum Triennial, New York, 2018; Nothing Happens, Twice: Artists Explore Absurdity, Harris Museum, Preston, 2016; and The Vanished Reality, Modern Art Oxford, 2016.

 Early life and education

-Hardeep Pandhal was born in 1985 in Birmingham.
+Hardeep Pandhal was born in an Indian family in 1985 in Birmingham.
 Pandhal's first language is English while his mother speaks Punjabi, preventing them from being able to communicate verbally with each other.
 Despite this his parents have supported his work and he has worked with his mother on several projects.

 From 2004–07 he studied BA Fine Art at Leeds Metropolitan University (now Leeds Beckett University), Leeds.

 He graduated with an MFA from The Glasgow School of Art in 2013, supported by a Leverhulme scholarship.